 Carnival celebrations in Cusco are much more than a festival: they are an explosion of color, music, ancestry and community union.
-In 2025, this cultural celebration once again promises to bring together Cusqueños, national and international visitors in a magical mix of typical dances, water games, yunzas (decorated, ceremonial trees) and regional gastronomy.
+Every year this cultural celebration brings together Cusqueños, national and international visitors in a magical mix of typical dances, water games, yunzas (decorated, ceremonial trees) and regional gastronomy.

-If you are planning to travel to Cusco or simply want to better understand this Andean tradition, here we tell you everything: dates, origin, typical activities and recommendations to fully enjoy the Cusco Carnival 2025.
+If you are planning to travel to Cusco or simply want to better understand this Andean tradition, here we tell you everything: dates, origin, typical activities and recommendations to fully enjoy Carnival in Cusco.

 Traditions that give life to the Cusco carnival